dptech-corp/Uni-Dock/README.md

 ## Installation

+Uni-Dock supports NVIDIA GPUs on Linux platform.
-For using Uni-Dock, an NVIDIA GPU with an appropriate CUDA runtime environment is required.
+CUDA runtime environment is required.
-Download the latest binary from [the Release page](https://github.com/dptech-corp/Uni-Dock/releases).
+Please download the latest binary at the assets tab of [the Release page](https://github.com/dptech-corp/Uni-Dock/releases).

 ## Examples